matze/iridium/README.md

 ## Building from source

 Iridium is written in Rust, so you will need the Rust toolchain.
 You could use [rustup](https://rustup.rs) to install update Rust and Cargo.
+You also need a few system dependencies, besides the obvious development libraries of GTK you will need OpenSSL and the `glib-compile-resources` binary.
 Then build, test and run with

     $ cargo build --release
     $ cargo test --release